Frequently Asked Questions

 What are SciTech's product sales and revenue?

 SciTech does not have any products on the market or any commercial revenue yet.
-We are currently seeking investors and partners to bring our nanoFenretinide technology to market.
+We are currently seeking investors and partners to bring our nanoFenretinide technology into the clinic and eventually to market.

 What type of investors and partners is SciTech looking for?

-We are currently closing on a Convertible Note Round (CNR) of funding and are seeking about $15MM Series A equity investment to bring our lead drug candidate ST-001 nanoFenretinide to market for the treatment of T-cell NHL and small cell lung cancer (SCLC).
+We are currently closing on a Convertible Note Round (CNR) of funding and will be seeking a Series A equity investment to bring our lead drug candidate ST-001 nanoFenretinide to market for the treatment of T-cell NHL and small cell lung cancer (SCLC).
 We are seeking partners with the resources to manufacture, distribute and sell our potential drug products.

 Does fenretinide or nanoFenretinide have FDA drug approval?

-No. The FDA has recently approved SciTech’s IND application for ST-001 nanoFenretinide treatment of T-cell NHL.
+No. The FDA has recently approved SciTech’s Investigational New Drug (IND) application for ST-001 nanoFenretinide treatment of T-cell NHL.
 The FDA approved IND provides clearance for ST-001 nanoFenretinide to enter the clinic.
-The FDA has also granted Orphan Drug Designation for ST-001 nanoFenretinide treatment of T-cell NHL.
+The FDA has also granted Orphan Drug Designation for ST-001 nanoFenretinide treatment of T-cell NHL providing marketing exclusivity and tax credits.

 Is SciTech’s technology patented?